iamgmujtaba/regis_std/data/students/gdonovan003/profile.md

 *Please update this section with your actual skills and proficiency levels.*

-## MSDS 692 - Practicum I
+## MSDS 696 - Practicum II

-**Title:** Framework for NLP-Driven Insights into Patient-Centered Communication in Oncology
+**Title:** Building Analysis-Ready Data with a Multi-Stage Pipeline

 **Semester:** Summer 2025

-**Tags:** Natural Language Processing
+**Tags:** Data Analysis

-**Abstract:** This project focuses on framework for nlp-driven insights into patient-centered communication in oncology.
+**Abstract:** This project focuses on building analysis-ready data with a multi-stage pipeline.
 Please update this section with a detailed description of your project, methodology, and key findings.

 **Key Achievements:**
 - Please add your key project achievements